 Simple English definitions for legal terms

-Read a random definition: general court-martial
+Read a random definition: certification of bargaining agent

 School District of Abington Township, Pennsylvania v.
 Schempp (1963) is a court case that says public schools can't make students do religious activities like reading the Bible or saying the Lord's Prayer.
 This is because it goes against the First Amendment, which says the government can't make people follow a certain religion.
 The court said that laws must have a good reason that isn't religious, and can't favor one religion over another.
 Even though some people disagreed, this case is still important today.